How to Find Reliable Renters for Your Properties in 2020

 Download our free rent agreement lease template for landlords to lock in new tenants.

 As a landlord, your job is not only to find tenants to fill vacancies in your property.
-It’s also your job to screen prospective renters.
+It’s also your job to screen prospective renters using a tenant screening service, as well as your own tenant screening criteria.
 The last thing you’d want is to have a renter who can’t and won’t pay rent on time or violates property rules.